 About the Artist

 Andrew Feld is the author of Citizen (HarporCollins 2004), a 2003 National Poetry Series selection, chosen by Ellen Bryant Voigt.
 He holds an MFA from the University of Houston and has received a Wallace Stegner Fellowship from Stanford University.
 His other honors include a James Michener Foundation grant, the “Discovery”/The Nation Award, two Pushcart Prizes and work included in the Best American Poetry series.
 His poetry has appeared in The Canary, Poetry, Tikkun, Triquarterly and many other journals.
-He is an Assistant Professor at the University of Washington, the Editor-in-Chief of The Seattle Review.
+He is an assistant professor at the University of Washington, the editor-in-chief of The Seattle Review.
 He lives in Seattle with his wife, Pimone Triplett, and their son Lukas.

-As part of his Fellowship’s Meet the Artist requirements, Andrew gave a poetry reading at the Richard Hugo House in Seattle, to an estimated 60 people.
+As part of his Fellowship’s Meet the Artist requirements, Andrew gave a poetry reading at the Richard Hugo House in Seattle to an estimated 60 people.
 His reading consisted of poems from his just-completed manuscript, Raptor.
-To write these poems, Feld needed to travel to some fairly inaccessible raptor migration viewing sites.
+To write these poems, Andrew needed to travel to some fairly inaccessible raptor migration viewing sites.
 One of his new poems has as its subject a failed attempt to see a rare bird so, as he told the audience, failure is every bit as good an impetus for poetry as success.
-Feld’s new work also draws heavily on difficult-to-find books about the sport of falconry and the science of ornithology.
+His new work also draws heavily on difficult-to-find books about the sport of falconry and the science of ornithology.